From worst to first: Mariners’ farm system ranked No. 1 in all of baseball

 “He’s excited as he should be,” Servais said.
 “He’s a dad for the first time, and he’s also excited to get back and join his teammates.”

 Sewald, 31, has posted a 7-3 record with four saves and a 2.84 ERA (12 ER, 38.0 IP) with 12 walks and 64 strikeouts in 37 relief appearances this season.
-He’s struck out 42.1 percent of the batters he’s faced this season, which leads the AL and rank fourth in Major League Baseball among pitchers with at least 30 innings pitched.
+He’s struck out 42.1 percent of the batters he’s faced, which leads the AL and ranks fourth in the big leagues among pitchers with at least 30 innings pitched.

 “He’s been huge for us all year long,” Servais said.
 “He’s had a couple days down, but he’s kept his arm going.
 I think he said his brother was in town, so he had somebody to play catch with.
 He’ll be available tonight.
-We’ll fire him in there I’m sure at some critical point in the game like we have been.
+We’ll fire him in there, I’m sure, at some critical point in the game like we have been.
 He’s done an awesome job for us all your long.
 I expect nothing less tonight now that he’s got the dad muscles to go along with the rest of his game.”

 Sheffield struggles in rehab outing

-Left-hander Justus Sheffield made his first rehab outing with Class AAA Tacoma Sunday at Cheney Stadium and didn’t go quite as planned.
+Left-hander Justus Sheffield made his first rehab outing with Class AAA Tacoma Sunday at Cheney Stadium and it didn’t go quite as planned.
 He had hoped to pitch three innings, but instead he made it 1 1/3 innings, giving up four runs on two hits with five walks and two strikeouts.
-He threw 47 pitches with just 23 strikes.
+He threw 47 pitches and just 23 strikes.

 “He was rusty,” Servais said.
 “But everything felt good from a health standpoint.”

-Sheffield was scheduled to throw a bullpen session on Tuesday with Tacoma and then make another rehab start on Friday.
+Sheffield was scheduled to throw a bullpen session Tuesday with Tacoma and then make another rehab start Friday.
 But the Mariners will want to see vast improvement of command and pitch efficiency before reinstating him from the injured list.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.